danmacklin/erlang_cep/README.md

 A good example of a MatchRecognise query written in erlang can be found within example_erlang_match_recognise.erl.

-When using erlang make sure that the Row and Reduce Function parameters within the feed_api:start_window function take in tuples that point to the module and function where the Row and Reduce Queries are implemented.
+When using erlang make sure that the Row and Reduce Function parameters within the feed_api:start_window function are tuples containing the module and function where the Row and Reduce Queries are implemented.

 Theoretically you should be able to match erlang and javascript Row and Reduce functions but this has not been tested!

-You can find a good example of a matchRecognise window written in erlang within feed_api:erlang_match_recognise_test() and the example_erlang_match_recognise module.
+You can find a good example of an erlang matchRecognise rul09/05/2013 - e in feed_api:erlang_match_recognise_test() and the example_erlang_match_recognise module.

 ##Searching